Thunder's Jalen Williams: Ruled out for Wednesday

-Williams (hip) has been ruled out for Wednesday's game against the Celtics.
+Williams (hip) has been ruled out for Wednesday's game against the 76ers.

-Williams will miss Wednesday's game against the defending NBA champions after playing 14 minutes in Monday's loss to the Nuggets.
-Oklahoma City will likely lean on Cason Wallace, Isaiah Joe and Alex Caruso to pick up the slack.
+Williams will miss a fourth straight game Wednesday for the Thunder as he continues to tend to a strained right hip.
+Isaiah Joe and Kenrich Williams are candidates to see more time on the floor against Philadelphia.

 More News